 After you’ve analyzed the company and determined it’s a good fit, the next question you’ll most likely have is, “How much will I be paid?”

 Remember, compensations tend to vary between employees based on their roles, tenure, educational background, and other factors.
-Glassdoor reviews may provide insight into the salaries of certain positions but understand that your salary could be different if offered a job with the same title.
+Each review may provide insight into the salaries of certain positions but understand that your salary could be different if offered a job with the same title.

 To research salary on Glassdoor, type your job title or function into the salary section and use the information as a benchmark.